 This essay endeavours to follow the guidance of Bahá’u’lláh back to Christ and to let the light of the Gospel shine in its ancient purity upon the darkness of our time.
 It is conceived and written in the firm belief that any Christian who reaches the heart of the Gospel and understands the true exaltation of Christ will soon discover the way that lies open, through Bahá’u’lláh, to the reunion of the Christian Churches, the re-Christianising of the West, and the regeneration of the human race.

 The Bible bears witness that history in its essence is a spiritual thing and cannot be rightly understood except from a spiritual point of view.
 Realistic as the sacred narrative is, exposing freely all the weakness and wickedness of mankind, it maintains always the spiritual attitude.
-It never modifies its opening words: ‘In the beginning, God’.
+It never modifies its opening words: ‘In the beginning God’.
 It shows that the forces which impel history and the laws that govern it, its origin and its ultimate issue, all belong to the spiritual realm.
 It reveals in human events the presence of a universal continuity which flows on for ever, as a mysterious divine Will works out its gradual purpose upon the surface of the planet.

 The true beginnings of the Gospel are not to be found within the limits of the New Testament.
 They reach back through the length of the Bible to the Pentateuch, to the time of Moses and of Abraham and beyond.
 They are